hyperledger/iroha/docs/source/guides/build.rst

   apt-get update; \
   apt-get -y --no-install-recommends install \
-  build-essential automake libtool \
-  libssl-dev zlib1g-dev \
-  libc6-dbg golang ninja-build \
+  build-essential ninja-build \
-  git tar gzip ca-certificates \
-  wget curl file unzip \
+  git tar curl unzip cmake
-  python cmake

 .. note::  If you are willing to actively develop Iroha and to build shared libraries, please consider installing the